-To help prepare for exams at the end of two years of study, in February - March 2024 in the Lower Sixth and January 2024 in the Upper Sixth, all students will sit an internal examination to provide a rigorous assessment of students' progress to date.
+To help prepare for exams at the end of two years of study, in February 2024 in the Lower Sixth and January 2025 in the Upper Sixth, all students will sit an internal examination to provide a rigorous assessment of students' progress to date.
 Vocational subjects also hold assessments and internal exams at set points in the year according to their course requirements.
-These help to provide students with areas to improve on and also helps the College to continue to ensure students' programme of study is appropriate and supportive.
+These helps to provide students with areas to improve on and also helps the College to continue to ensure students' programme of study is appropriate and supportive.
 Students should work hard to prepare for these examinations and approach them as if they were real external exams.
 Students are expected to sit their internal exams as per their exam timetable.
 Where students miss internal examinations due to unavoidable absence, they must inform the College office as soon as possible; they are then expected to sit the exam at the earliest possible opportunity as provided by the Exams team or the relevant subject department.

 Internal Examination results, alongside other assessment results over the course, help to monitor students' performance and enable teachers to provide feedback on how to improve, they also help to inform predicted grades sent to universities, apprenticeship providers or employers.
 It is essential that students work hard for all assessments, act with integrity in their preparations and sit the assessment on the scheduled date along with the rest of the cohort.
-Where students sit three or more assessments, including any internal exams, after the scheduled dated; students may be asked to take additional assessments to ensure staff are provided with as accurate as possible information abotu a student's progress.
+Where students sit three or more assessments, including any internal exams, after the scheduled dated; students may be asked to take additional assessments to ensure staff are provided with as accurate as possible information about a student's progress.

-COURSEWORK/NON-EXAMINED ASSESSMENTS (NEA)
+Coursework/Non-Examined Assessments (NEA)

 - Some students will undertake coursework/non-examined assessments as part of their courses.
 BTEC and other vocational courses include many coursework and internal units. - Students are expected to keep up to date with all interim and final deadlines and should seek support from their teachers where they are finding managing their coursework/assignment challenging.
 Where students do not complete coursework to the required standard or deadline, after extensive support, they may be withdrawn from the qualification. - Students will be informed about plagiarism, including the use of Artificial Intelligence, and the potential serious consequences of such malpractice.
+Generative AI services must not be used in any circumstances for assessed work; use of this will result in suspension and could lead to cancellation of the student's qualification.